sevignator/personal-site/src/content/posts/getting-started.md

 ---
 title: Getting started
 pubDate: 2024-04-11
 description: My first foray into the world of blogging.
-If you've made your way here somehow, welcome!
+If you've made it here somehow, welcome!
 tags: ['writing']
 ---